kevin-m-kent/youtubeR/README.md

 ### Step 1: Create an OAuth 2.0 client.

-We’ll add details here soon about the settings to apply in your client.
+We’ll add details here about the settings to apply in your client.
 You’ll need to enable the YouTube Data API v3.

 ``` r